Back to: Home Page Back to: SUPPORT Page

 Any issues or topup requests, call the cellphone number or my landline telephone or email me or Skype me.

-Only contact me after restarting your modem & devices.
+Only contact me after restarting your modem & PC.

 To reduce usage: I recommend switching off your computer(s) when you do not use them.
 Alternatively you may unplug the network cable from the modem-router or switch off the wireless button of your laptop.